etiennebacher/conductor/docs/reference.md

 ##### Details

-Get a list of two elements about the highlighted element of a specific
-step: its `id` and its `class`.
+Returns the id of the highlighted element of the current step.
+If this element has no id, it returns its class.

 ------------------------------------------------------------------------